kosli-dev/cli/docs.kosli.com/content/getting_familiar_with_Kosli/simulating_a_DevOps_system/_index.md

         SHA256: 0efde582a933f011c3ae9007467a7f973a874517093e9a5a05ea55476f7c91af
 ```

-Here, using the bare environment name (eg production) always refer to the latest snapshot
+Here, using the bare environment name (eg production) always refers to the latest snapshot
 in that environment.
 We can also use the
 Kosli CLI to check what was running in previous snapshots.
 Here we look at what was running in snapshot #1 in production.